 In addition to the Society’s ownership and maintenance of its four sanctuaries, we are committed to an educational mission that is annually expressed in our sponsorship of a lecture series currently held at revolving locations, and our granting of several annual scholarships for nature educators.
 We are also the primary sponsor of the Spring Migration Bird Walks which have been ongoing since 1933 in the greater Cleveland area.

-“The mission of the Audubon Society of Greater Cleveland, a chapter of the National Audubon Society, is to promote the conservation and appreciation birds and other wildlife through habitat preservation and educational activities, focusing on the Greater Cleveland community.”
+“The mission of the Audubon Society of Greater Cleveland, a chapter of the National Audubon Society, is to promote the conservation and appreciation of birds and other wildlife through habitat preservation and educational activities, focusing on the Greater Cleveland community.”